 Rottweilers come from a strong breed of dog, called Molossus which is a type of mastiff.
 Originating from Germany, the Romans used them to herd cattle.
 The name Rottweiler is derived from “Das Rote Wil,” which means “the red tile.”
 This dog breed and their handlers built houses with red tile roofs, and when excavated a site nearly 600 years later, and uncovered red tiles from the roofs.

 Rottweilers were of high necessity, for southern Germany was known for their cattle and livestock, using Rotts to herd and protect the animals.
 Rail transport made a strong impact on driving cattle, and the Rottweiler nearly became extinct.

 In 1901, after a dog show in 1882 where only one nondescript Rottweiler was on display, the Rottweiler and Leonberger Club was founded.
 Soon after, the first standard of the Rottweiler breed was written.
 The Rottweiler’s character and appearance have changed a little since then.

 The breed was soon utilized for its intelligence and power, helping the Army and in other areas of defense and protection.

-Rottweilers became a popular service dog for law enforcement, sniffing for drugs, explosives, offering assistance in taking down dangerous criminals and so forth.
-There strength, high training abilities, knowledge and loyalty makes them very well suited for this type of work.
+Rottweilers became a popular service dog for law enforcement, sniffing for drugs, explosives, offering assistance in taking down dangerous criminals, and so forth.
+Their strength, high training abilities, knowledge, and loyalty make them very well suited for this type of work.

-These historical photos were provided by TBRotties.com, who focus on high-end breeding and quality Rottweilers.
-They specialize in finding homes with suitable, loving and responsible owners.
+These historical photos were provided by TBRotties.com, which focuses on high-end breeding and quality Rottweilers.
+They specialize in finding homes with suitable, loving, and responsible owners.
 To learn more about Rottweilers from these experts, visit their website.